Notable People

 What remains on the page

-Al Capp helped prove that the funny pages could carry real American argument, not just domestic gags and harmless whimsy.
+Al Capp helped prove that the funny pages could carry American argument rather than only domestic gags and harmless whimsy.

 He gave newspaper readers a satirical universe thick with politics, commerce, language, and resentment.
 He shaped popular speech.
-He turned throwaway features into social rituals.
+He turned throwaway comic-strip bits into social rituals.
 He made a hillbilly strip into a national platform for mocking the high and mighty.

 He also leaves behind a useful warning.
 Satire that lives long enough can sour along with its creator.
 The same sharpness that once clarifies public life can harden into grievance.
 Capp's career contains both possibilities.